gastidev/calendar-sync/DEPLOYMENT.md

 If using GitHub:
 1. Select your repository
 2. Railway will detect the project structure
-3. Set the root directory to `backend/`
+3. **Important**: Keep the root directory as the repository root (don't set it to `backend/`)
+4. Railway will use the root-level `nixpacks.toml` for build configuration

 ### 3. Configure Environment Variables